valda-z/devops-azure-multiplatform/README.md

 * after successfull instalation you can get public IP address of SonarQube by `kubectl get services`
 * SonarQube default username is `admin` and default password is `admin`
 * Install these plugins `SonarQube Scanner for Jenkins` ;`Pipeline Utility Steps` and `HTTP Request Plugin`
-* Configure Sonar in Jenkins Configuration -> "Configure System" (URL of Sonar, API Key)
+* Configure Sonar in Jenkins Configuration -> "Configure System" (URL of Sonar, API Key, Name: `SONAR`)
  * Process how to generate API key in SonarQube:
      * Go to User  -> My Account setting (top right menu item)
 	 * Security tab